PeaceUCR/Learn-JPA-Cascade/README.md

 # Learn-JPA-Cascade

-# how to use: startup then goto to check h2 database data & validate the reuslt
+how to use: startup then goto to http://localhost:8080/console/login.do?jsessionid=f53cdd4eff580a1922df88097fe36893 user:sa, password:123456 to check h2 database data & validate the reuslt

 three controller map to three senario with cascade persist & cascade remove, remove at @ManyToOne side, orphanRemoval = true

 CascadeType https://www.jianshu.com/p/e8caafce5445